 As someone who, at times, feels like they don’t have any striking qualities, it’s easy to feel like the only way to solve these insecurities is to prove to the public that you are in some way valuable, and thus validate your experiences.

 Characters like Roshi understand their own value without having to do so.
 They can live their own life and be totally content understanding their value without needing the attention of the masses.
 Without Master Roshi, Goku wouldn’t be able to reach his full potential.
 It’s as simple as that.
 The overlooking of Mentors and their importance is, ironically, often overlooked.
 While their power is eventually surpassed by their pupils, they possess an internal contentedness that most people can only dream of having, and something our protagonists rarely achieve.

 While Roshi may only be remembered for his pervy antics, I often saw him as a unique type of underdog.
-One who clearly possesses the capacity to excel, and can do so at any time, but also understands his own value and doesn’t require attention to reach his full potential.
-To find that satisfaction implies that characters like Roshi are happy with themselves, and no matter how powerful you get or how hard you push yourself, if you can’t reach that level of happiness, is it even worth it?
+One who clearly possesses the capacity to excel, and can do so at any time, but also understands his own value, and doesn’t require attention to reach his full potential (though he should definitely change the way he talks about/to women).
+To find that satisfaction implies that characters like Roshi are happy with themselves, and no matter how powerful you get, or how hard you push yourself, if you can’t reach that level of happiness, is it even worth it?
 And that’s not just a message for Goku, who lives in a fictional world where martial arts means all.
 It’s also something that we, living in reality, should reflect on also.
 Being overlooked isn’t just about perceived success, it’s a philosophy of living.

 “Now listen to me boys!
 Always remember these words: Work hard!
 Study well!
 And eat and sleep plenty.
 That is the Turtle Hermit way!
 We must master the art of peace in addition to the art of war!
 The Turtle Hermit School will be with you…always!”